1993 Pacific typhoon season: Tropical Depression Oning

 A non-tropical system developed from the ITCZ of where Manny formed on December 11.
 It moved in a fairly fast westward direction as it gradually intensified into a weak tropical depression late on December 14.
 The PAGASA issued warnings on the depression as it reached peak intensity late on December 15, making landfall over the islands of Visayas.

 Severe Tropical Storm Nell (Puring)

 Nell was the final system to hit the Philippines this year.
-46 people were found dead due to Nell.
+167 people were found dead due to Nell.
+Damages were estimated at US$105 million.

 Storm names

 During the season 28 named tropical cyclones developed in the Western Pacific and were named by the Joint Typhoon Warning Center, when it was determined that they had become tropical storms.
 These names were contributed to a revised list which started on mid-1989.